Skip to main content

 Subject to City Council's 2007 resolution, the City of Alexandria reviews immigration status when required by federal or state law.
 We do not request or review immigration status in other cases.

 Students are admitted to Alexandria City Public Schools programs without regard to immigration status.
-The U.S. Supreme Court has ruled that is it unconstitutional for public schools to deny education to students on the basis of immigration status.
+The U.S. Supreme Court has ruled that is it unconstitutional for public schools to deny education to students on the basis of immigration status and schools will not request families provide information on their immigration status during the registration process.

 Does the Alexandria Police Department check immigration status in the performance of its duties?

-The Alexandria Police Department is committed to protect the constitutional and civil rights of all citizens.
+The Alexandria Police Department is committed to protect the constitutional and civil rights of all individuals.
 Employees of this Department are required to treat all persons fairly and equally, with dignity and respect.

 Alexandria police officers will only arrest an individual once a confirmation of an active criminal warrant is received through the National Criminal Information Center (NCIC) and the issuing law enforcement agency.
 APD officers will not arrest individuals based solely on administrative warrants or civil detainers for immigration status issues.